JiaJiunn/ORIE_4741_Project/README.md

-# ORIE_4741_Project
+# ORIE 4741 Project

-Project for ORIE 4741 - Genius.com Dataset.
+Analyzing and predicting votes given to Genius.com annotations, which might prove useful in pruning and refining song annotations among the Genius community.